Charles Godfrey Leland

 Charles Godfrey Leland (August 15, 1824 – March 20, 1903) was an American humorist and folklorist, born in Philadelphia, Pennsylvania.
 He was educated at Princeton University and in Europe.

 Leland worked in journalism, travelled extensively, and became interested in folklore and folk linguistics.
 He published books and articles on American and European languages and folk traditions.
 He worked in a wide variety of trades, achieved recognition as the author of the comic Hans Breitmann’s Ballads, and fought in two conflicts.
-He wrote Aradia, or the Gospel of the Witches, which became a primary source text for Neopaganism half a century later.
+He published Aradia, or the Gospel of the Witches, which became a primary source text for Neopaganism half a century later.

 Early life

 Leland was born to Charles Leland, a commission merchant, and Charlotte Godfrey on 15 August 1824 in Philadelphia, Pennsylvania.
 His mother was a protegee of Hannah Adams, the first American woman to write professionally.
 Leland believed he was descended from John Leland, among other illustrious antiquaries.

 Leland claimed to have been influenced as a child by intellectual figures such as Lafayette and Nicolas Gouïn Dufief.
 Leland recounted that shortly after his birth, his Dutch nurse took him to the family attic and performed a ritual involving a Bible, a key, a knife, lighted candles, money, and salt to ensure him a long life as "a scholar and a wizard."
 His biographers refer to this account as foreshadowing his interest in folk traditions and magic.
 The poet George Henry Boker was his neighbour in youth, and the two maintained a friendship through adulthood.
 George B. McClellan was a classmate.

 Leland's early education was in the United States, and he attended college at Princeton University.
 During his schooling, he studied languages, wrote poetry, and pursued a variety of other interests, including Hermeticism, Neoplatonism, and the writings of Rabelais and Villon.

 After college, Leland went to Europe to continue his studies, first in Germany, at Heidelberg and Munich, and in 1848 at the Sorbonne in Paris, where he became involved with the Revolutions of 1848 in France, fighting at constructed barricades against the King's soldiers as a captain in the revolution.